 - Garlic: No need to mince the garlic here, just smash three cloves and peel away the papery outer skin.

 - Thickness: It’s best to choose a steak between 1 and 1.5 inches.
-Thinner steaks will cook quickly and be tasty, but it’s harder to tweak the doneness.
-Similarly, really thick steaks are awesome, but it’s harder to get the doneness right; they’ll almost always be overcooked on the outside or very rare in the center, unless you’re a fairly experienced cook with a few techniques up your sleeve.
+Thinner steaks will cook quickly, but it’s harder to tweak the doneness.
+Similarly, really thick steaks are awesome, but it’s harder to get the doneness right; they’ll almost always be overcooked on the outside or very rare in the center.

 - Marbling: Very lean ribeyes may sound great, but they are actually of poorer quality than steaks generously flecked with white fat throughout.
 That fat, or “marbling,” melts away as the steak cooks and creates a tender, juicy texture.